Rohitsm123/Git-Githun_Demo/README.md

 # Git-Github_Demo
 Learn How To Use Git And Github.
 <br>
-Author - Rohit S M
+Author - Rohit S Murdeshwar